Python-SIP/sip/sphinx/command_line.rst

     to be enclosed in ``try``/``catch`` blocks and C++ exceptions to be converted to Python exceptions.
 By default exception support is disabled.

+.. cmdoption:: -f

+    .. versionadded:: 4.18

+    Warnings are handled as if they were errors and the program terminates.

 .. cmdoption:: -g

     The Python GIL is released before making any calls to the C/C++ library